Skip to main content

 Quick Start

-1. Install Plumber (Installation below): Homebrew, mise, a prebuilt binary, Docker, or from source.
+1. Install Plumber (Installation): Homebrew, mise, a prebuilt binary, Docker, or from source.

 2. Authenticate: run gh auth login, or set GH_TOKEN (see Authentication below).